erszcz/tracer/README.md

 So, it's best to setup a process which will monitor the trace handler and print any 'DOWN' messages it receives.
-This is be done in my\_tracer:start/0.
+This is done in my\_tracer:start/0.

 ## Usage